Ohio State vs. West Virginia Predictions, College Basketball BetMGM Promo Codes, & Picks - December 30

 Ohio State vs. West Virginia Predictions, BetMGM Promo Codes, & Picks: Spread, Total - December 30

-Saturday's contest that pits the Ohio State Buckeyes (10-2) against the West Virginia Mountaineers (5-7) at Rocket Mortgage Fieldhouse is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 75-65 in favor of Ohio State, who is heavily favored by our model.
+Saturday's contest between the Ohio State Buckeyes (10-2) and the West Virginia Mountaineers (5-7) at Rocket Mortgage Fieldhouse is expected to be a one-sided matchup, as our computer prediction projects a final score of 75-65 and heavily favors Ohio State to secure the victory.
 Tipoff is at 7:00 PM ET on December 30.

+Based on our computer prediction, Ohio State is projected to cover the spread (9.5) against West Virginia.
+The two sides are expected to go under the 146.5 total.

 Watch live college basketball games from all over the country, plus ESPN originals and more NCAA hoops content on ESPN+!